 When lifeguards are present, visitors can only use Styrofoam boogie boards, so leave inflatables in the car.
 Visitors have access to restrooms, showers and limited parking.
 To get a spot, arrive early and bring $30 cash.

 In Rockport, spend time at Pebble Beach.
 As the name suggests, smooth pebbles and stones blanket the shore as waves bring them in and out of the ocean.
 Although the sand is mostly rocky, there’s no shortage of shelling opportunities and views.
 Visitors can also dive in the offshore reef that reaches a depth of 20 to 30 feet.

 This remote spot doesn’t have any facilities and parking is limited.
 However, for those who need some quiet time, this spot provides the perfect retreat.

 For boating and camping, head to Salisbury Beach State Reservation in Salisbury.
 This beach features nearly 4 miles of coastline and has two boat ramps located on Merrimack River.
 Try boating, canoeing, kayaking and fishing, or take a horseback ride along the coast.
 Guests also picnic, play on the playground, walk the boardwalk, hike the nature trail and admire breathtaking views.

 Parking averages around $20 per vehicle, and dogs are welcome after Labor Day until the end of March.

-Guests should note that Singing Beach charges walk-on and parking fees to non-residents, so bring cash for easy payment.
+Guests should note: Singing Beach charges walk-on and parking fees to non-residents, so bring cash for easy payment.
 In addition, dogs are welcome during the off-season.

 Stage Fort Park